It's time to lay out the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 ROW Design Considerations

-The most critical design considerations on this section is the length of the bridge.
+The most critical design consideration in this section is the length of the bridge.
 With only 96 inches of linear space to model two curved legs, two river banks and and 5 bridges, something has to be compressed.

 timber trestle built by the Southern Pacific.
 That diagram has each